-Over 200 developers use our Development Plan Assistance (DPA) service to add confidence to their developments across Scotland.
+Over 200 property developers use our Development Plan Assistance (DPA) service to add confidence to their developments across Scotland.
 Our DPA team have met with many users, and we’ve noticed a few conflicting opinions about the service and what it provides for our customers.

 So without further ado, here’s five misconceptions about DPA debunked…